-At December 31, 2016, the Company did not have any available-for-sale (AFS) mortgage-backed securities (MBS) with losses less than 12 months in 2016, and two MBS with a loss greater than 12 months.
-Also in 2016, the Company held one security held-to-maturity (HTM) federal agency securities and nine HTM MBS with losses less than 12 months.
+At December 31, 2017, the Company had three available-for-sale (AFS) mortgage-backed securities (MBS) with losses less than 12 months, and two AFS MBS with losses greater than 12 months.
+Also in 2017, the Company held three held-to-maturity (HTM) federal agency securities and seven HTM MBS with losses less than 12 months.
+In addition, in 2017 the Company held six held-to-maturity (HTM) federal agency securities and one HTM MBS with losses greater than 12 months.
+In 2016, the Company did not have any available-for-sale (AFS) mortgage-backed securities (MBS) with losses less than 12 months, but did have two AFS MBS with a loss greater than 12 months.
+Also in 2016, the Company held one security held-to-maturity (HTM) federal agency security and nine HTM MBS with losses less than 12 months.
+In addition, in 2016 the Company held one HTM MBS with a loss greater than 12 months.
+Also in 2016, the Company held one security held-to-maturity (HTM) federal agency security and nine HTM MBS with losses less than 12 months.
+In addition, in 2016 the Company held one HTM MBS with a loss greater than 12 months.
+In 2016, the Company held one security held-to-maturity (HTM) federal agency security and nine HTM MBS with losses less than 12 months.
 In addition, in 2016 the Company had one HTM MBS with a loss greater than 12 months.
-In 2015, the Company held two available-for-sale (AFS) mortgage-backed securities (MBS) with losses less than 12 months in 2015, and one MBS with a loss greater than 12 months.
-Also in 2015, the Company held two available-for-sale (AFS) mortgage-backed securities (MBS) with losses less than 12 months in 2015, and one MBS with a loss greater than 12 months.
-Also in 2015, the Company held three securities held-to-maturity (HTM) federal agency securities and seven HTM MBS with losses less than 12 months.